sthbrx/sthbrx.github.io/content/blog/2023-03-23-when-a-date-breaks-booting-the-kernel.md

 -62167255492
 ```

 This timestamp is then passed to a C program that assigns it to a variable `default_mtime`.
 Looking over the source, it seems this variable is used to set the `mtime` field on the files in the CPIO archive.
-The timestamp is stored as an `int64_t`.
+The timestamp is stored as a `time_t`, which is an alias for `int64_t`.
 That's 64 bits of data, up to 16 hexadecimal characters.
-And yes, that's relevant: CPIO stores the `mtime` (and all other numerical fields) as ASCII hexadecimal characters.
+And yes, that's relevant: CPIO stores the `mtime` (and all other numerical fields) as 32 bit unsigned integers represented by ASCII hexadecimal characters.
 The `sprintf()` call that ultimately embeds the timestamp uses the `%08lX` format specifier.
 This formats a `long` as hexadecimal, padded to at least 8 characters.
 Hang on... ***at least*** 8 characters?
 What if our timestamp happens to be more?

 It turns out that large timestamps are already guarded against.
 The program will error during build if the date is later than 2106-02-07 (maximum unsigned 8 hex digit timestamp).